International Students

 Here is what you need:

-• Students in a degree-granting program (Bachelor's, DESS, Master's, PhD) and two-terms exchanges:
+• Students in a degree-granting program (Bachelor's, DESS, Master's, double degree and PhD) and two-terms exchanges:

 -Passport;